Cow & Calf Rocks picture credit: TJ Blackwell wikipedia creative commons

-On the Woodhouse crag on the moor can be found a strange carving.
-It is a curved Swastika and is known as The Swastika Stone, sometimes called a Fylfot.
-It dates from the Bronze Age.
+Woodhouse crag on the moor has a strange carving.
+It’s a curved swastika and is known as the swastika stone, sometimes called Fylfot.
+It dates back to the Bronze Age.

-There is a stone circle on the moor, The Twelve Apostles Stone Circle, is thousands of years old and is Druidic in origin.
+A stone circle called The Twelve Apostles Stone Circle can be found on the moor.
+It’s thousands of years old and is of Druidic origin.